Merck Manual

 After the baby is delivered, excessive bleeding from the uterus is a major concern.

-Ordinarily, the woman loses about 1 pint of blood during and after vaginal delivery.
+Ordinarily, a woman loses about 1 pint of blood during and after vaginal delivery.
 Blood is lost because some blood vessels are opened when the placenta detaches from the uterus.
 The contractions of the uterus help close these vessels until the vessels can heal.
 Typically, cesarean delivery results in about twice the blood loss as vaginal delivery, partly because delivery requires an incision in the uterus, and a lot of blood is pumped to the uterus during pregnancy.

 Blood loss is considered excessive if one of the following occurs within 24 hours of delivery: